Membership site handbook

 Chapter Two: Pricing

-Now that you've done your preliminary research and planning, its time to focus on one of the most important aspects of yoru membership offering.
+Now that you've done your preliminary research and planning, it's time to focus on one of the most important aspects of your membership offering.
 Figuring out how to price your memberships is relatively simple.
 Here are a few strategies you can implement to price your services accurately.

 Don’t charge too little